Skip to content

 Does it work on dark skin or blonde hair?

-Are results worth it versus shaving or waxing?
+Is laser hair removal worth it vs shaving or waxing?